mtt87/mtt.engineer/website/src/content/posts/hosting-my-website-on-a-rpi.md

 updatedAt: 2025-12-12
 ---

-## Hosting my website on a RPi 5 at home
+## Hosting my website on an RPi 5 at home

 <img alt="website hosting architecture" src="/images/website_hosting_rpi.png" />

 ### Why such a complex setup to host a simple website? 😅

-I know there are plenty of services that can host a static website for free but since I had a RPi 5 at home with spare capacity I decided to do this mostly **for fun** and to play around with some tools.
+I know there are plenty of services that can host a static website for free, but since I had an RPi 5 at home with spare capacity, I decided to do this mostly **for fun** and to play around with some tools.

 The website will be hosted on a RPi 5 at home where I have **no public static IP** and **no ports exposed** on the public internet.